ixmedia/rails_admin_map/README.md

 - `latitude_field` - the name of the latitude field that forms the the co-ordinate with the latitude field specified.
 Defaults to "latitude"
 - `longitude_field` - the name of the longitude field that forms the the co-ordinate with the latitude field specified.
 Defaults to "longitude"
 - `default_zoom` - Map default zoom.
+- `default_latitude` - Default latitude when latitude fields is empty
-A more complicated configuration example:
+- `default_longitude` - Default latitude when longitude fields is empty A more complicated configuration example:

 ```ruby